mohammad5305/riche/README.md

 Riche is a minimalist pastebin tool that draws inspiration from [fiche](https://github.com/solusipse/fiche).
 Built using Rust, Riche is designed for simplicity, efficiency, and ease of use.

 ## Installation
-download from `release` section or build from source
+download from the `release` section or build from source
 ```bash
 git clone https://github.com/mohammad5305/riche.git && cd riche
 cargo build --release